The

 evolution took a turn early on into an environment that other primates

-avoided: the water.
+avoided: water.
 She argues that a primate species was in the process

 of adapting to an aquatic environment when that path was interrupted